 In active thermography, employs a controlled external stimulation to extract subsurface details with good contrast and thermal response is observed on surface of sample.
 The active thermography can be categorized depending upon applied stimulus as Pulsed thermography (PT) [2], Lock-in Thermography (LT) [3], Pulse Phased Thermography (PPT) [4].
 In PT, employs a short duration high peak power source from flash lamp applied to surface of test object and corresponding temporal thermal response can be captured by using infrared imager.
 But, use of high peak power remains a major drawback.
 In LT, a continuous low power periodic stimulation is applied over surface of test object; the thermal response is captured by Infrared imager.
 The selection of suitable frequency and repetitive experimentation requires the defect location at different depths and consumes more time.
-In PPT, applies pulse based energy for stimulation and phase based analysis for defect detection.
-Experimentation is same like PT, but analysis is carried by application of Fast Fourier Transform (FFT).
+In PPT, applies pulse-based energy for stimulation and phase-based analysis for defect detection.
+Experimentation is same as PT, but analysis is carried by application of Fast Fourier Transform (FFT).
 Frequency modulated thermal wave imaging (FMTWI) are introduced recently to overcome the problems of conventional methods.
-In FMTWI [5, 6] a suitable band of frequency will be applied to test object within a single experimentation, which will probes the entire sample within a single experimentation.
-Quadratic frequency modulated thermal wave imaging (QFMTWI) [7-15] provide improved energy at low frequencies and provides deeper depth analysis.